-The house was always independent from surrounding estates at Nessfield Hall, Gargrave House and Coniston Hall.
+The house was always independent from the surrounding estates at Nessfield Hall, Gargrave House and Coniston Hall.

-Just over 100 years ago the front of the house was ruined by fire and rebuilt.
+Just over 100 years ago the front of the house was ruined by fire and rebuilt with dressed stone.

 In 1841 it was occupied by John Dixon and family - cotton weaver

 In 1851 by James Winterton and family – railway labourer

 In 1861 by Henry Hirst and family – shoemaker

 In 1881 by Thomas Jowett – a postman, he lived here with his family and boarders for about 30 years.

 The Holgate family (yeomen from Long Preston) then sold Granny House to the Lister and Dowson family in 1904 who sold it to the Giffords in 1912.
 The Giffords were horse dealers and had been living in a wooden shack on Station Road in Bell Busk.
 Descendants of this family have gone on to become famous horse trainers.
 We have a racing horse weathervane from their time here.
 The Giffords lived here until 1991 and became involved with Whittakers chocolates in Skipton, all the chocolates were stored in the barn.